The progressive achievement cycle

 - The use of learning resources

-A student who receives a 'D' grade every year may believe they are making no progress at all when, in reality, they may be progressing as much as a student who consistently receives an 'A’ grade.
+A pupil who receives a 'D' grade every year may believe they are making no progress at all when, in reality, they may be progressing as much as a pupil who consistently receives an 'A’ grade.

 Scales: a powerful way to describe learning progress

-- Progressive Achievement scales detail the skills, knowledge and understanding typical at various points in the learning process in a domain – a roadmap for describing and measuring student progress.
+- Progressive Achievement scales detail the skills, knowledge and understanding typical at various points in the learning process in a domain – a roadmap for describing and measuring pupil progress.

 - ACER has mapped scales for learning progression in several domains, including reading and mathematics.

 ACER’s Progressive Achievement approach uses evidence from cutting-edge research to inform world-class student assessments, teaching resources and professional learning.

 Join thousands of educators using the Progressive Achievement approach to target teaching and improve learning.